Massage Apprentice Program

 Are there supplies that you provide?

-I provide 4 sets of sheets, 4 face rest covers, oil, 1 pump bottle, 1 bottle holster, 1 laundry basket and massage therapy insurance will also be included throughout the time of your training.
+I provide 4 sets of sheets, 4 face rest covers, oil, 1 pump bottle, 1 bottle holster and 1 laundry basket.
 If you want more of these supplies or you want to try different options you will need to provide them yourself.

 Are there supplies that I need to provide?

 A massage table will be provided during the time that you are being trained and practicing clinical hours that will stay at the place of business.
 If you want to have one of your own you will need to buy that for yourself.
+You will need to supply your own extra supplies if you want more than I offer or you want to try different supplies.
 You will also need to supply your own paper and pens etc.